UNIFORM & EQUIPMENT

 All pupils in Years 7 to 11 are required to have an iPad as part of their school equipment.
 These are used in the classroom under the guidance of experienced teachers, as part of a careful blend of progressive educational technology and traditional teaching methods.
 They are also excellent learning tools which encourage independent learning, inquisitiveness and an appetite for knowledge.

-iPads have been embedded in our teaching and learning at the Royal Hospital School for four years and we are committed to this approach.
-The School has recently been recognised as a beacon school for technology, as an Apple Regional Training Centre and through 360 degree Online Safety Mark accreditation.
+iPads are been embedded in our teaching and learning at the Royal Hospital School and we are committed to this approach.
+The school has been recognised as a beacon school for technology, as an Apple Regional Training Centre and through 360 degree Online Safety Mark accreditation.

 There is full Wi-Fi access across the site and our systems have been configured so that pupils can safely and securely use their iPad to communicate through authorised online channels such as email and task manager, manage their time effectively and have full access to document files and resources.

 Through significant advances in both software and hardware, our teachers and pastoral staff are able to take a greater level of control over pupils' school devices.
 In the classroom this is through the use of Apple's Classroom app and using Bluetooth technology which enables teachers to control the use of apps and the network.
 This reduces the level of digital distraction, thereby increasing the emphasis on the iPad as a tool for learning.